WebAssembly/spec/proposals/exception-handling/Exceptions.md

 found enclosing try block is the catching try block.

-A throw inside the body of a catch block is never caught by the corresponding try block of the catch/unwind block, since instructions in the body of the catch/unwind block are not in the body of the try block.
+A throw inside the body of a catch block is never caught by the corresponding try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

 Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered